 With the exception of our email marketing database (Mailchimp), all information collected by us, is stored on servers owned by our trusted server providers which are held physically on site and are protected by firewall and password based security measures.
 With the exception of our email marketing database, we will retain your information for six (6) years, after which time it will be destroyed.

 Our email marketing database (Mailchimp) is regularly reviewed, and unless already unsubscribed you will be removed 6 months following your last engagement.
 You can re-enter the database at any time by subscribing to our newsletter or downloading gated content on our website.
 Mailchimp’s “Data Processing Addendum”, including Standard Contractual Clauses can be viewed here and their contact details can be found here.

 The information that we collect from you may be transferred and stored at destinations outside the United Kingdom/European Economic Area (EEA) for the purposes of the server and hosting our website for the purposes set out above only.
-In order to ensure that those third parties treat your personal data in a way which is consistent with the UK and EU’s laws on data protection, we have put in place agreements with those third parties which contain certain provisions approved by the European Commission for protecting personal data.
+In order to ensure that those third parties treat your personal data in a way which is consistent with the United Kingdom and European Union’s laws on data protection, we have put in place agreements with those third parties which contain certain provisions approved by the European Commission for protecting personal data.
 For example we use Microsoft Dynamics 365 as our Customer Relationship Management (CRM) and our contract contains inherent “Standard Contractual Clauses” ensuring the appropriate safeguards.
 Further details of these clauses and contact information can be found here

 Internet Protocol (IP)